Easter Sunday Baptism Liturgy, Songs, and Prayers

 Luke Redington, vocals

-”Trinity” and “Ascension” artwork by Ukrainian Icon Artist
+”Trinity”, “Appearance of Christ” and “Resurrection” artwork by Ukrainian Icon Artist,

 Ivanka Demchuk